MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/install-run-debug-nodejs.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 1. Install [git](https://git-scm.com/).
 Visual Studio Code integrates with git to provide *Source Control* management in the [Side Bar](https://code.visualstudio.com/docs/getstarted/userinterface).

 1. Add environment variables needed.
-This article uses assumes a mongoDB database connection string.
+The examples in this article use a mongoDB database connection string.

     If you don't have a mongoDB database available, you can:
     * Choose to run this local project in a multi-container configuration where one of the containers is a mongoDB database.
 Install the [Docker](https://www.docker.com/) and [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to get a multi-container configure with one of the containers running a local mongoDB database.